By Linda Koco

 “That’s flat, from year to year, but it’s interesting considering all the changes that have occurred in products and the market,” she says.

-Altogether, advisors are giving variable annuities much more attention than fixed annuities.
-In fact, advisors selling variable annuities (81 percent) is just behind advisors selling mutual funds, which, at 95 percent, is the top product that the polled advisors say they sell.
+As the 2012 allocation percentages indicate, the surveyed advisors give variable annuities much more attention than fixed annuities.
+In fact, advisor sale of variable annuities (81percent) is just behind advisor sale of mutual funds, which at 95 percent is the top product that the polled advisors say they sell.

 By contrast, 88 percent of national wirehouse advisors in 2012 say they are selling variable annuities.
 “And that’s up from 2011, when 81 percent of wirehouse advisors said they sold variable annuities,” Rice said.